aws-samples/shopfloor-connectivity/docs/adapters/slmp.md

 ## SlmpSourceConfiguration

 The SLMPSourceConfiguration extends the common <a href="../core/source-configuration.md">Source configuration</a> with SLMP specific source configuration data.
+The AdapterType for the source must be set to **SLMP**.

 <table>
 <colgroup>